federicojacobi/qndslider/README.md

 			jQuery( "#featured_slider ul.controls li:nth-child(" + featuredSlider["currentSlide"] + ")" ).addClass( "active");
 	});

-If you want to pause on HOVER, there's no pause, BUT there's .stop() so you can do:
+If you want to pause on HOVER, there's no pause, BUT there's .stopTimer() so you can do:

 	jQuery( "#featured_slider" ).hover(
 		function() {